gianniskts/Flight-Website-implemented-in-Python-and-SQL/readme.md

 ☑️ __Make a more appealing and user-friendly web-UI__. ☑️
 ☑️ __Enhance functionality__. ☑️

-This project was made in collaboration with @gzorpidis.
+This project was made in collaboration with [@gzorpidis].

 ---